Barf: [voice muffled with a suitcase strap] It's her Royal Highness's matched luggage!

 Hobbes: Grab the hot dogs and come on!
 The troop's cooking dinner over the fire.

 - Greg Evans title character Luann has a Rich Bitch friend Tiffany.
-In the Thursday 15 December 2011 strip, Tiffany brings so much luggage for a one-week trip that her boyfriend remarks, "We need a semi."
+In the 15 December 2011 strip, Tiffany brings so much luggage for a one-week trip that Luann's boyfriend remarks, "We need a semi."

-- Irving Hillman, the fiancee of Cathy Andrews, is stunned by the amount of baggage Cathy intends to take on their shared vacation.
+- Cathy: Irving Hillman, the fiancé of Cathy Andrews, is stunned by the amount of baggage Cathy intends to take on their shared vacation.
 Cathy observes, "Men pack.
 Women move."

 Peter: Out of curiosity, how much more?